tomavelev/image_client/README.md

 The app's code is organized in layers

-- Data Access
-- Repositories
-- Services
+- Data Access - Wrappers for the Information Sources - external to the App and - the Flutter Engine
+- Repositories - Wrapper for the Data Access - so any exceptions, external (from flutter, or from a package) data models are mapped to internal and known objects
+- Services - In many cases services are just thin bridge between the view+bloc and the data sources.
+  Here is a perfect play for business logic with strict expected input -> output, so they could be wrapped in unit test
-- BloCs
+- BloCs - Controllers of the state of the screens
 - Local DIs for Blocs
-- Views
+- Views / Components / Widgets
 - Global DI
 - Routing
 - I18n (execute 'flutter gen-l10n' after each translation change (in lib/l10n/*.arb))

-The organization is inspired by the [Rx Bloc](https://pub.dev/packages/rx_bloc) ecosystem with few replacements.
+The code structure is inspired by the [Rx Bloc](https://pub.dev/packages/rx_bloc) ecosystem with few replacements.

 - [GetIt](https://pub.dev/packages/get_it) is used for DI instead